Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 | .txt | TXT files are a common way of storing lines of text.
 They can be opened in almost all text-editing or word-processing programs.
 They contain little formatting. |
 | .fastq | FASTQ files are a text-based way of storing data from a sequencing experiment.
 They contain both the sequence and information about how accurate the sequence is.
 Your instructor will talk you through the example below. |

+### FASTQ files
 ![A diagram showing that each read in a FASTQ file comprises 4 lines of information.](../fig\fasta_file_format.png){:width="600px"}

+In the FASTQ file layout, each 'read' (i.e. sequence) is described in four lines of information.

+- The first line is the sample name (also called the label) and may contain other information such as the read length.
+- The second line is the sequence of bases itself
+- The third line is a separator line which always starts with a '+' and may repeat the information from line 1
+- The fourth line is a string of characters representing the quality scores for each base

+You do not need to understand much detail about this format for the Prenomics course.
+You will learn more about it on day three of the [Cloud-SPAN Genomics course](https://cloud-span.github.io/genomics04-data-preparation-organisation/04-quality-control/index.html).